Validate your Data's Attributes with the AttributeValidator Transformer

 • Power: ensure the values are in a specified range

-• Num_measures: ensure the values are in a specified range & is an integer
+• Num_measures: ensure the values are in a specified range and are an integer

 • CodeValue: ensure the values are integers